f-gougeon/ITC-Suite_GDAL/README.md

 Thanks Frank (Warmerdam)

+### Running GDAL version of the ITC-Suite

+#### From command prompt window
+To run the ITC-Suite from a Windows10/11 "cmd prompt window", see **ITC-Suite_GDALv3.10_Run.txt**.
+Copy and paste the three(3) SET lines into your window.
+**Note:** They may need modifiations if the GDAL or ITC-Suite locations are different on your computer.

+#### From ArcGIS Pro

+To run ITC-Suite programs from the ArcGIS Pro environment (Here for GDAL version 3.10.0) :

+One needs to load the appropriate ToolBox (e.g., ITC-Suite_GDAL-v3-10.atbx) AND first run  "GDAL_V3_10_Setup" before anything else.

+This will mimic the above three lines for the ArcGIS environment.

+#### For LinuxLinux

+To run the ITC-Suite from a Linux "bash shell" check: **Linux_GDAL_ITC-Suite_Compile_v3.txt** It also has the setup for compiling programs.

+**Note:** 	This is very exploratory at this point in time.
+			However,  programs run under Linux/Mint that I have used via Oracle Virtual Box

 ### Additional Info

 For info on how to run the ITC-Suite, one should check the "ITC-Suite_Docs" directory above.